Houseplant1/tms/README.md

     - python-dotenv

-- Make a urls.json file in a folder called data
+- Make an urls.json file in a folder called data
     - add the urls you want to scrap from into it: {"topic": "url"}